 git clone email@example.com:<GitLab-Username>/<ProjectName>.git cd <ProjectName>

 We will now edit our first file and commit its changes to our repository.
-To do so, edit
+To do so, bring up the

-README.md file to show multiple styles of titles and lists in Markdown.
+README.md file in an editor.
+The file is expected to be in the Markdown format.
+Examine this cheat sheet and add multiple styles of titles and lists to the file.
 Then, stage the file for addition, commit the file to the local git repository, then push the local commits to the remote version on GItLab.

-Now, add it to the list of changed files that you want to stage to commit to the repository.
+To add the file to the list of changed files that you want to stage to commit, use the following:

 git add README.md